 - If you live in Massachusetts but attend school in another state, you're required to serve unless you won't return to Massachusetts for 1 year or more.
 You can reschedule your service to a new date within 1 year of your original service date, when you will be in Massachusetts.

 - If you attend college in one county in Massachusetts but live in another, you're eligible to serve in either county.
 If you're summoned in both your home and school counties, you should contact the OJC at (800) 843-5879 for help.

 Receiving summons for other people or minor children

 - If you receive a summons for someone else or for someone who no longer lives at your address — Return the summons to the United States Post Office and tell them that the person has relocated.
 They will note that the addressee doesn't receive mail at that address and inform the OJC by returning the summons as undeliverable.

-If your child won't be 18 years old on the date they have been summoned to appear — Contact the OJC in writing with your child's date of birth so they can be disqualified.
+- If your child won't be 18 years old on the date they have been summoned to appear — Contact the OJC in writing with your child's date of birth so they can be disqualified.
 You should also contact your town hall with your child’s date of birth, because if the town submits the same incorrect information to the OJC next year, your child may be summoned again.